 Salt Springs is the largest, most developed campground in Ocala National Forest and the only campground with full hookups for recreational vehicles.
 The spring has a slight salinity, evident in the large swimming area at the spring head, which flows into a broad spring run that offers a scenic paddle to Lake George.
 There are 106 tent or RV sites with full hookups and 54 tent-only sites.

 Related Story: More than a dozen campgrounds in side Ocala National Forest

 State forest campgrounds

 Security: Non-hunters may want to avoid gun season.
 Patrols are sparse.
-Campsites are isolated.
-Camp with groups.
+Campsites are isolated, so camping in groups is advisable.
 When you obtain your camping permit, ask for local law enforcement phone numbers.

 This huge (23,425 acres) wetland forest is a recreational paradise with 50 miles of unimproved park roads for off-road cyclists, hikers and equestrians to enjoy — and it’s just 7 miles from Daytona International Speedway.

 Spidering off the park roads you’ll find miles and miles and miles of logging trails that lead hikers into the deep woods, a wildlife corridor with black bears, deer, fox, wild turkeys, wild hogs and hundreds of species of birds, including nesting bald eagles.